savi-1311/sortArray/README.md

-# RPS-bot
+# sortArray
-A bot written in bash to play Rock, Paper, Scissors
+A simple bash script that sorts an array.

 ### 🔧 Setup: